Our Story & The History of Sangiovese

 Renewing Agricultural Roots

-Jim's agricultural roots ran deep - his grandfather was a farmer and his mother was an award-winning gardner.
+Jim's agricultural roots ran deep - his grandfather was a farmer and his mother was an award-winning gardener.
 He naturally understood that good wine started in the vineyard.

 Once again, Darrell Corti came to the rescue, as he knew exactly where to find source grapes.
 Jim arranged to secure cuttings from neighboring Montevina winery, the proud owner of nine Sangiovese plants brought into this country via an early '70s briefcase import.
 The Gulletts began planting the vineyard with just 2/3-acre in 1987, applying the knowledge gathered from the Italians and local experts.
 The Sangiovese vineyard slowly grew to 12 acres by 1994 and then to 21 acres by 1999.